Real Time qPCR

 The electronic energy of an excited fluorescent moiety can be transferred to another molecule according to different mechanisms.
 Perhaps the two most relevant mechanisms concerning electronic energy transfer in fluorescent probes are Förster Resonance Energy Transfer (FRET) and contact quenching.
 In FRET, the excited fluorescent dye works as an electron donor and the absorbing dye works as an electron acceptor.
 The acceptor may or may not be a fluorophore.
 In the first case scenario, the acceptor will emit photons.
 Instead, if the acceptor is not a fluorescent molecule, the transferred energy will be dissipated as heat.
 In either case, the resulting detectable fluorescence of the donor is decreased (2).

 For contact quenching to take place, molecular contact between fluorophore and quencher has to occur, such that the electron clouds of both molecules interact (4).
-Therefore, donor and acceptor need to be in close proximity, such that molecular contact between the two molecules occur and the fluorescence quenching takes place (4)
+Therefore, donor and acceptor need to be in close proximity for molecular contact between the two molecules and fluorescence quenching to occur (4).

 Dual Labelled Probes

 Dual labelled Probes are labelled with both, a fluorophore and a quencher.
 Typically, albeit not necessarily, the fluorophore is positioned at the 5’- and the quencher at the 3’-end of the probe.
-However positioned, the quencher blocks fluorescence emission either by fluorescence resonance energy transfer (FRET), or by contact quenching, depending on the kind of probe.
+However positioned, the quencher blocks fluorescence emission either by FRET, or by contact quenching, depending on the kind of probe.
 Fluorescence emission only occurs when the fluorescent dye is somehow released from the close proximity to the quencher (2).

 Dual labelled Probes can be further classified into the following categories: 5'-nuclease probes, molecular beacon probes, and strand-displacement probes (2).